Lichy24/PinnedSectionListView/README.md

 # PinnedSectionListView
-this used for universtiy project
+this used for university project